JumpPad-Studios/Summative-Game-Connect-Four-ICS3U/Plan.md

 8. ~~Make a method for the code that places the chip on the board~~
 9. ~~Create a system that will detect if someone will win (horizontal and vertical for now)~~
 10. ~~Add on to that system a diagonal win condition~~
-11. Find a way to make the board load on the screen more smoothly
+11. Find a way to make the board load on the screen more smoothly, with different colours to make it more pleasing to the eye
 12. ~~Have it so that the program detects a surplus of chips in a certain column and will tell the user to re-enter a column number (ie. Won't take in a value of 5 on the board if the 5 column is filled with chips)~~
-13. Add a replay functionality that asks the user whether or not they want to paly again after having compelted a match
+13. ~~Add a replay functionality that asks the user whether or not they want to paly again after having compelted a match~~
+14. Let the users choose which colour they want to have
+15. Let the users enter their names so that the game can refer to them when it's their turn
+16. Fix bug of user entry where a user enters a number then a letter and it is accepted
+17. Begin the process of a **computer opponent/AI** (try implementing the *minimax algorithm*)
    More things to be added as development continues...